lhy11009/aspectLib/README.md

 Every option is assigned as key and value.
 Together they are related with either a variable in the prm file or a defined function to change multiple parameters at the same time.
-For example, the "Include fast first step" option would actually copy the prm file, change the option of "End time" to 0.0, solver scheme to "No advection, No stokes" and dump this back to a file called "case_f.prm".
+For example, the "include fast first step" option would actually copy the prm file, change the option of "End time" to 0.0, solver scheme to "No advection, No stokes" and dump this back to a file called "case_f.prm".
 The goal of this approach is to reduce the process of model setup to what we would mental address the task.
 Say, when we think of changing the geometry, normally we have to vary a lot of entries in the prm file,